Anamege1/responsive_top_navbar/README.md

 # Topnav-Navigation-Bar

-This is a TopNav navigation bar created using HTML, CSS, and JavaScript.
+This is a TopNav navigation bar created using Visual Studio Code, HTML, CSS, and JavaScript.